 When your intestines process food, your abdomen may grumble or growl.
 The walls of the gastrointestinal tract are mostly made up of muscle.
 When you eat, the walls contract to mix and squeeze the food through your intestines so it can be digested.
 This process is called peristalsis.
 Peristalsis is generally responsible for the rumbling sound you hear after eating.
 It can occur several hours after eating and even at night when you’re trying to sleep.

 Hunger can also cause abdominal sounds.
 According to an article published by the Endocrinology and Metabolism Clinics of North America, when you’re hungry, hormone-like substances in the brain activate the desire to eat, which then sends signals to the intestines and stomach.
 As a result, the muscles in your digestive system contract and cause these sounds.

-Abdominal sounds may either be classified as hypoactive or hyperactive.
+Abdominal sounds may either be classified as normal, hypoactive, or hyperactive.
 Hypoactive, or reduced, bowel sounds often indicate that intestinal activity has slowed down.
-On the other hand, hyperactive bowel sounds are louder sounds that can be heard by others.
+On the other hand, hyperactive bowel sounds are louder sounds related to increased intestinal activity that can be heard by others.
 They often occur after eating or when you have diarrhea.

 While occasional hypoactive and hyperactive bowel sounds are normal, frequent experiences on either end of the spectrum and the presence of other abnormal symptoms may indicate a medical problem.